Shiyooe/mini-fastfetch/README.md

+how to run this mini-fastfetch ->

-cara menjalankan make
+make
 ./fastfetch-pro
+<-

-logo asciinya hanya Arch Linux
+logo ascii only for Arch Linux

+cuz i use arch btw